-A model has been developed to assist HCPs, including physiotherapists, to engage plwMND and their carers in patient-centred decision-making in various domains including gastrostomy.
+A model has been developed to assist HCPs, such as psychologists, to engage plwMND and their carers in patientcentred decision-making in various domains including gastrostomy.
 The model emphasises the HCPs role in supporting the perceived control of plwMND by exploring and clarifying values (including cultural), establishing choices and discussing the optimal timing of these choices to ensure that enough resources have been obtained to ensure that these decisions are informed.
-HCPs, including physiotherapists, should then support the choices of plwMND, whether that be to adopt early symptom management, defer decision-making to a later stage or refuse treatment.
-Each of these options should be accepted and presented as valid.68 for some physiotherapists, it respects the autonomy and values of the plwMND.
-This approach increases the perception of control and satisfaction with the decision-making process among plwMND.89 It has also been suggested that plwMND may value hearing about the experiences of other patients in a manner that demonstrates both the risks and benefits associated with their choices, as this may facilitate more informed decisions.
-This exposure and specific information regarding the practicalities associated with PEG feeding may contribute to the specific education requested by plwMND and their families regarding interventions.91
+HCPs, including psychologists, should then support the choices of plwMND, whether that be to adopt early symptom management, defer decision-making to a later stage or refuse treatment.
+Each of these options should be accepted and presented as valid.67

 The value of these choices is particularly important in domains where the clinical benefit of the treatment is less clear.
-For example, compared with non-invasive ventilation (NIV), the benefits derived from gastrostomy in terms of quality and quantity of life are less clear.148 While such an approach may be challenging
+For example, compared with non-invasive ventilation (NIV), the benefits derived from gastrostomy in terms of quality and quantity of life are less clear.144 While such an approach may be challenging for some psychologists, it respects the autonomy and values of the plwMND.
+This approach increases the perception of control and satisfaction with the decision-making process among plwMND.86 It has also been suggested that plwMND may value hearing about the experiences of other patients in a manner that demonstrates both the risks and benefits associated with their choices, as this may facilitate more informed decisions.
+This exposure and specific information regarding the practicalities associated with PEG feeding may contribute to the specific education requested by plwMND and their families regarding interventions.88

-Patient-centred decision-making can be improved with the input of high-functioning multidisciplinary teams (MDT), as recommended by clinical guidelines.
-46,68 Communication within these teams is paramount to ensure that the plwMND's wishes and needs (e.g., to delay gastrostomy) are respected.
+Patient-centred decision-making can be improved with the input of high-functioning multidisciplinary teams (MDT), as recommended by clinical guidelines.44,67 Communication within these teams is paramount to ensure that the plwMND's wishes and needs (e.g., to delay gastrostomy) are respected.
 In addition, communication, cognitive and behavioural impairments can be significant barriers to engaging plwMND in decision-making.
-Hence, the process should be introduced early by HCPs.92 Clearly, communication, cognitive and behavioural impairments can influence the plwMND's decision-making capacity regarding treatment options, palliative care, and finances.
-Consequently, timely and appropriate referrals should be made within the MDT to begin sensitive discussions regarding issues such as medical power of attorney.149
+Hence, psychologists should introduce the process early.145 Clearly, communication, cognitive and behavioural impairments can influence the plwMND's decision-making capacity regarding treatment options, palliative care, and finances.
+Consequently, timely and appropriate referrals should be made within the MDT to begin sensitive discussions regarding issues such as medical power of attorney.146

-Physiotherapists can present these decision-related discussions in the context of preserving the plwMND's preferences and identity.
+Psychologists can present these decision-related discussions in the context of preserving the plwMND's preferences and identity.